Building Your Personal Brand Identity: the Essentials not to Miss

 Lady Gaga has achieved huge success in the music industry very quickly, and much of this is due to her strong brand.
 Gaga's brand makes her audience feel accepted, understood, and a part of something important.

-image source: deviantart
+source: deviantart

 Oprah Winfrey

 When Oprah Winfrey moved from a small town to Chicago to work on the morning show, people said that her difficult nature would not allow her to build a successful career.
-However, pretty soon, her image began to take shape.
+However, pretty soon, her public image began to take shape.
 Her style is now based on honesty and empathy, which draws viewers in and sets her personal brand apart from the competition.
-This woman made herself, turned her unknown name into a brand.
+This woman made herself and turned her unknown name into a brand.

-image source: weightwatchers
+source: weightwatchers

 Sarah Jessica Parker